xdmushui/partner-center-sdk/develop/get-invoice-billed-consumption-lineitems.md

 ---
-title: Get invoice billed Azure Marketplace consumption line items
+title: Get invoice billed commercial marketplace consumption line items
-description: How to get a collection of Azure Marketplace consumption invoice line item details for the specified invoice. ms.date: 05/16/2019 ms.localizationpriority: medium
+description: How to get a collection of commercial marketplace consumption invoice line item details for the specified invoice. ms.date: 08/16/2019 ms.localizationpriority: medium
 ---

-# Get invoice billed Azure Marketplace consumption line items
+# Get invoice billed commercial marketplace consumption line items

 Applies to:

 - Partner Center

-How to get a collection of Azure Marketplace consumption invoice line item details for the specified invoice.
+How to get a collection of commercial marketplace consumption invoice line item details for the specified invoice.

 ## Prerequisites